Trout meunière style with vegetables from the cast iron pan

 • 1 baguette, sliced

 ➊ Place the cast iron pan in the grill and preheat well.
 Rinse the trout thoroughly with water and pat dry with kitchen paper.
-Grate some of the lemon peel and set aside.
-Then halve the lemon, sprinkle the fish with lemon juice, season with salt and a little pepper inside and out and coat in flour.
+Grate some lemon zest and set aside.
+Then halve the lemon, drizzle the fish with lemon juice, season with salt and a little pepper inside and out, and dredge in flour.

-➋ Cut the woody ends off the asparagus and peel the last third if necessary.
-Cut into bite-sized pieces together with the zucchini, deseed the pepper and cut into quarters, leaving the Pimientos de Padrón whole.
+➋ Cut off the woody ends of the asparagus and peel the last third if necessary.
+Cut into bite-sized pieces along with the zucchini, deseed and quarter the bell pepper, leave the Pimientos de Padrón whole.

-➌ Remove the cast iron pan using a heat-resistant glove and place it on a fireproof base.
-Add a little oil to the pan and place the trout in it.
-Fry in the grill at 200 °C for around 6 minutes - at the same time grill the pepper pieces, Pimientos de Padrón and lemon halves on the grill for an additional flavor kick.
+➌ Remove the cast iron pan with heat-resistant gloves and place on a fireproof surface.
+Add some oil to the pan and place the trout in it.
+Sear in the grill at 200 °C for approx. 6 minutes – at the same time, grill bell pepper pieces, Pimientos de Padrón, and lemon halves on the grate for an additional flavor kick.

-➍ Then turn the trout over, cut the pepper quarters into strips and place them in the pan together with the asparagus and zucchini pieces.
-Add butter and grill for another 10 minutes - the fish is ready when the dorsal fin can be easily pulled out.
-After 2 minutes, add the cocktail tomatoes and heat slightly.
+➍ Then turn the trout, cut the bell pepper quarters into strips, and add them to the pan along with the asparagus and zucchini pieces.
+Add butter and grill again for 10 minutes – the fish is cooked when the dorsal fin can be easily pulled out.
+After 2 minutes, add the cherry tomatoes and heat gently.

-➎ Garnish the trout with lemon zest and serve immediately – or as bruschetta, e.g. as a starter: To do this, toast the baguette slices on both sides on the grill and fillet the trout.
+➎ Garnish the trout with lemon zest and serve immediately – or as bruschetta, e.g. as an appetizer: For this, toast the baguette slices on both sides on the grate and fillet the trout.
 Place some vegetables on each slice and top with a piece of trout.

-The grill and BBQ expert Eugen Leontjew has turned his hobby and thus his great passion into his profession: as Sales Manager & Junior Key Account Manager at Campingaz and as a BBQ trainer.
-He impresses with his great technical know-how.
-Whether it is about grills, accessories - across manufacturers - or the right grill and BBQ technology for the respective food.
-His motto is: "Eating is a need, enjoying is an art".
-Recipe from the FIRE&FOOD issue 02/2024
+Grill and BBQ expert Eugen Leontjew has turned his hobby and great passion into a profession: as Sales Manager & Jun.
+Key Account Manager at Campingaz and as a BBQ trainer.
+He impresses with his extensive technical expertise.
+Whether it's about grills, accessories – across manufacturers – or the right grilling and BBQ technique for the respective food.
+His motto is: "Eating is a necessity, enjoying is an art."
+Recipe from FIRE&FOOD issue 02/2024